 Dan is the managing partner in a Real Estate Investment Group.
 Historically, Dan’s group has done very well in the retail space, but in the last 5 years, he has found himself stuck with un-fillable vacancies.
 Dan is able to leverage his Real Estate to fund the buildout of multiple parks.
 Dan wants nothing to do with managing a park and is willing to pay Launch Corporate an additional management fee so he can be hands-off.

 – Business income from Launch

 – Relieving his group of the co-tenant vacancy clauses that significantly reduce the rental income he receives from anchor tenants

 Steven is a self-made businessman who has been adept at seeing business opportunities in the past and turning them into profit centers.
-Steven takes a hands-on approach to all of his businesses and has built a high performing operations team that is hungry for additional opportunity.
-Once he gets one location off the ground, he takes a backseat approach to managing them.
+Steven takes a hands-on approach to all of his businesses and has built a high-performing operations team that is hungry for additional opportunities.
+Once he gets one location off the ground, he takes a backseat approach to manage them.

 Steven has never bought into a franchise before.
 The Launch opportunity excited him when he took his children to a local park.
 He understands business but needs to be educated on how franchise systems work and how Launch could be his next big venture.

 – Business income from Launch

 – Ability to leverage his existing operations team